Is "off the grid" living possible while still having modern comforts like heating? Sure! Here's how to do it in North Alabama.

 If a home's furnace or electric heater is more than ten years old, the chances are good that it's no longer operating at peak efficiency.
 Upgrading to a modern unit that is Energy Star certified can substantially reduce the household's power requirements.
 In some cases, the right electric heater combined with effective weatherization can reduce a household's energy requirements enough to run everything off of a sufficiently large solar array.

-Switching to Heat Pumps
+Switching to heat pumps

 Modern gas furnaces and electric heaters are far more energy-efficient than their predecessors, but they still use more power than heat pumps.
 Unlike traditional systems, heat pumps provide hot air in the winter and cool air in the summer using the same equipment.
 They do this by drawing heat directly from the surrounding air, water, or the ground and moving it into or out of the home as the situation requires.